A Mess Free Life may collect a share of sales or other compensation from the links on this page.

 Read: Good Money Habits

-I ask myself these questions still when I make a purchase, particularly if I am feeling the compulsion to go out and spend money.
+I ask myself these questions still when to determine wants vs needs when I make a purchase, particularly if I am feeling the compulsion to go out and spend money.
 Hey, I’m not perfect and sometimes find myself trying to fill a need with shopping.